alexwlchan/alexwlchan.net/src/entertainment/2026-01-30-who-is-bufo.md

   %}
 </figure>

-Although I'd never heard of Bufo, his popularity extends beyond Tailscale -- <a href="https://bufo.fun">bufo.fun</a> is a site with over 1200 Bufos, and <a href="https://bufo.tools">bufo.tools</a> lets you make your own Bufo emoji where he's holding different items.
+Although I'd never heard of Bufo, his popularity extends well beyond Tailscale -- <a href="https://bufo.fun">bufo.fun</a> is a site with over 1200 Bufos, and <a href="https://bufo.tools">bufo.tools</a> lets you make your own Bufo emoji where he's holding different items.

 Where did he come from?